mistring/hilton/README.md

 > Think about a way to automatically test this application so that you end up with reliable and reproducible results

-There are 2 main tetsing efforts added to this app: `androidtest` and `test`.
+There are 2 main testing efforts added to this app: `androidtest` and `test`.

 The `androidTest` package includes testing efforts that rely on the Android framework, namely Room Database testing and Network API calls (via Retrofit).

 - the Room Database tests use an in-memory database to test insertions, deletions, and updates
 - the network API tests the network repository, which in turn calls the Retrofit API call function.
 Automatic JSON serialization is making use of GSON (via GsonConverterFactory), but other converters could be used, such as: jackson, moshi, protobuf, etc.

 The `test` package includes Unit Tests that don't rely on the Android framework.
-They currfently include testing the Validation class responsible for determining whether the "text input" (on the Home Screen) has valid query data.
+They currently include testing the Validation class responsible for determining whether the "text input" (on the Home Screen) has valid query data.

 - According to the [API docs](https://ip-api.com/docs/api:json), a valid query can be:
 	- Empty string (uses the current IP address)